-A: In a word: wetness, especially when it comes to those little folds, creases, and baby rolls.
+A: At Pipette, we always put baby’s safety first.
+Our safer and mess-free Baby Cream to Powder, is a talc-free alternative to traditional baby powder that goes on as a cream and transforms into a velvety finish to minimize chafing and irritation.
 “A cream to powder formulation can be wonderful for absorbing excess moisture,” says Lio; use it in folds and creases (where chafing can be an issue) to help minimize the chances of irritation.

 Q: How do you deal with diaper rash and discomfort when it does show up?

 A: “At the first sign of diaper rash, it’s important to take action to prevent it from getting worse,” says Lio.
 Here’s your rash-defeating game plan in five steps:

 - Pay extra attention to your baby, so diaper changes can happen fast after a dirty diaper materializes.